cauabernardino/Data-Science-By-John-Hopkins/01 - Data Scientist Tools/Lesson 06.md

 **Dependent variable**: The variable that is expected to change as a result of changes in the independent variable.
 Often displayed on the y-axis.

+**Hypothesis**: Essentially a guess of the relationship between the variables and the outcome of your experiment.

 **Confounder**: An extraneous variable that may affect the relationship between the dependent and independent variables.

 **Control group**: A group of experimental subjects that have controlled characteristics and are _not_ manipulated.